matomo-org/matomo-mobile-2/README.md

 ## How to build

-See [Titanium CLI docs](https://docs.axway.com/bundle/Titanium_SDK_allOS_en/page/titanium_command-line_interface_reference.html).
+See [Titanium CLI docs](https://titaniumsdk.com/guide/Titanium_SDK/Titanium_SDK_Guide/Titanium_Command-Line_Interface_Reference/).
 Note: This assumes that the Titanium SDK has been installed at some point.
-I haven't looked into steps to set this up from scratch yet.
-It may require something like `titanium sdk update --default --install`.
+To set up Titanium locally you can follow the [Installation and Configuration guide](https://titaniumsdk.com/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/) or follow the [community guide on fromzerotoapp.com](https://fromzerotoapp.com/how-to-install-appcelerator-titanium/)

 * npm install -g titanium
 * npm install -g alloy